vpinball/pinmame/docs/dmd.md

 All DMD control board use Pulse Width Modulation (PWM) to create shades: they quickly toggle the dots on and off, and the observer eye perceive a shade between fully off and fully on.
-The limit between perceiving flicker vs perceiving a stable shade is called the flicker/fusion limit and has lots of scientific documentation as this is a key point when designing a display.
+The limit between perceiving flicker vs perceiving a stable shade is called the [flicker/fusion threshold](https://en.wikipedia.org/wiki/Flicker_fusion_threshold).
 It depends mainly on 2 factors:
 - the speed at which the dots switch on/off (do they ramp up/down quickly or do they fade more slowly),
 - the device luminance level, which impacts how the human eye perceive light (Ferry/Porter law).